lizardfs/documentation/source/adminguide/replication.rst

   For each file using this goal and for each label, the system will try to maintain a copy of the file on some chunkserver with this label.
-One label may occur multiple times - in such case the system will create one copy per each occurence.
+One label may occur multiple times - in such case the system will create one copy per each occurrence.
 The special label _ means "a copy on any chunkserver".

 Note that changing the definition of a goal in mfsgoals.cfg affects all files which currently use a given goal id.